rtavenar/blog/softdtw.md

     <img src="fig/smooth_min.svg" alt="smooth-min function" width="80%" />
     <figcaption>
         The $\text{smoothMin}^\gamma$ function applied to the pair $(-a, a)$ for various values of $\gamma$.
+        The solid gray line corresponds to the hard min function.
     </figcaption>
 </figure>